# # CORRESPONDENCE WITH JIMMY WALES, WIKI FOUNDER # # #

 2) “(I seem to be overlooking) the hordes of self-promoting spammers of all kinds who would swamp the site if we didn’t have notability guidelines” = one side of the issue.
 What about the other side of the issue (see point #3 below)?

 3) If you, the founder, have no opinion about the notability of Elonka Dunin (in this instance) — how and why should anyone else have any opinions on the notability guidelines (which I would logically deduce be applied to the notability of Elonka Dunin, as an example)?
-Why is her page allowed to be up on Wiki, and why are indie bands and indie author’s pages taken down for not meeting notability guidelines?
+Why is her self-promotional page allowed to be up on Wiki, while other pages are routinely deleted for not meeting notability guidelines? (some of which do have “credible sources” as references.)
 If you have no opinion as to whether her page meets notability, are you saying that the admins have more power than you, the founder of Wiki, that none of the admins “dares to delete” a “fellow admin’s” page — but they can do as they wish to non-admins (by pointing them to the maze of Wiki guideline pages, regarding Notability, etc, as you seem to sidestep by saying you have “no opinion”)?

 # # # END OF CORRESPONDENCE # # #